 The Best Time of Year to Install Impact Windows in Florida

 There are many reasons why you might be considering to install impact windows in your home.
-Maybe after all the wild stories of hurricanes flinging trees, cars, and boats through windows you’ve decided to make the switch to windows that are impervious to shattering.
+Maybe after all the wild stories of hurricanes flinging trees, cars, and boats through windows you’ve decided.
+It’s time to make the switch to windows that are impervious to shattering.
 It’s possible that you’re tired of the expensive electricity bills that come with running the A/C all year round because of Miami’s tropical climate.
 Or perhaps you simply want to sleep more soundly by taking advantage of the noise-reducing capabilities of impact glass.

 Prime Time: Florida’s Dry Season

 Whereas most other states will opt window for installation in the spring to avoid drafty winter breezes or summer’s stifling dry heat, South Floridians don’t have the traditional four seasons to worry about.
 Instead, we experience a seasonal shift of wet season and dry season, similar to other countries such as the Philippines that experience monsoon season.

 As such, South Florida homeowners should avoid installing during the rainy season.
 According to the National Weather Service, begins May and ends on October.
 During these few months, Florida gets nearly 60-70% of its annual rainfall during this time.
 Additionally, these dates correlate with hurricane season.
 That causes the rainy season to play host some of the most dangerous weather Floridians will experience all year.